-Hence, the problem for the investor is to identify the optimal investment and consumption policy such that a sort of mixed power utilities of the instantaneous and terminal wealth is maximized.

-Due to the general $(t,x)$-dependence of the generator and the terminal condition of the BSDE, the aforementioned stochastic control problem is TIC.
+Hence, the problem for the investor is to identify the optimal investment such that a sort of exponential utilities of the instantaneous and terminal wealth is maximized.
+Due to the general $(t,x)$-dependence of the generator and of the terminal condition of the BSDE, the aforementioned stochastic control problem is TIC.
 Note that we are dealing with a utility maximization problem.
 With some simple transformation, it can be reformulated as a minimization of a TIC functional, to align with our framework.